-The Arc of Essex County’s children’s services team empowers families, providing them with the resources and services needed to support not only your loved one with a disability, but the entire family.
+The Arc of Essex County’s children’s services team empowers families, providing the resources and services needed to support not only your loved one with a disability, but the entire family.
 We are in your corner every step of the way to anticipate and guide you through all that lies ahead.

 Saturday Respite Program: Childhood is all about fun, and The Arc’s Saturday Respite program is bursting with it.
 Held three Saturdays a month, an exciting calendar of events ranging from cooking and arts and crafts, to field trips to local parks, fairs, and concerts are sure to keep everyone engaged.
-Each 6 hour day includes lunch, snacks and curb-to curb transportation in Essex County.
+Each 6 hour day includes lunch, snacks, and curb-to curb transportation in Essex County.

 In-Home: Providing one-on-one support in the comfort of your home, The Arc’s respite programs can step in so you can recharge or handle personal matters.
 Flexible options are available and will be identified to suit your needs.